 Clay Tile Roof

 Tiles made of clay are very heavy and layer beautifully to provide structures with the best protection possible.
-These come in many shapes and colors, with an average life expectancy of 50-100 years.
+These come in many shapes and colors, with an average life expectancy of 50-100 years and is one of the most durable.

 Concrete Tile Roof

 Tiles made of concrete are heavy, durable, and long-lasting.
 They come in a variety of shapes, sizes, and styles, so any homeowner should be able to find something they like.
-When it comes to longevity, concrete tiles can last up to 50 years before needing to be replaced.
+When it comes to longevity, concrete tiles can last up to 50 years.

 Built-Up Roof (BUR)